LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 Cohen never filed a lawsuit against me or The Daily Beast.
 But after The Daily Beast published the story, Cohen's remarks caused internal tension among Trump's team.

-"You know after he did that interview with you...
+"You know after he did that interview with you ...
 Corey Lewandowski and Hope Hicks were pushing for Michael to be fired and Trump was seriously considering it," Nunberg said.

 Cohen later apologized publicly for his remarks about spousal rape.